rafaelvc/pldotnet/README.md

 environment and also from a strongly-typed functional programming language, F#, when writing functions and triggers (check [Future Plans](#future_plans)) written in those languages.

-PL/.NET open source project developed by [Brick Abode](http://www.brickabode.com).
+PL/.NET is an open source project developed by [Brick Abode](http://www.brickabode.com).
 You are welcome!

 ## Installation